 Genetics, infections, sleep patterns, stress, what you eat and drink, the sun, smoking and hormonal or psychological changes are all factors that may cause or contribute to the condition.
 Acne Scarring is formed as a result of inflammatory or cystic acne.
-This is when the follicle/pore becomes enlarged due the accumulation of excess oil, bacteria or other impurities, causing the follicle wall to break.
+This is when the follicle or pore becomes enlarged

 The impurities spread to the dermis where it damages healthy skin tissue and, combined with the over-production of collagen to heal the wound, leads to the formation of a scar.
 Different types of Acne Scarring include Ice Pick Scars (deep pits), Boxcar Scars (angular scars – normally occur on the temple and cheeks), Rolling scars (have a wave-like appearance) and Hypertrophic (thickened) scars.
 The type of scarring that develops depends largely on the nature of the damage to the skin and the accompanying repair process.